AetherKnowledge/capstone/README.md

 # 🎓 LCUP Mental Care

 A capstone project built for **La Consolacion University Philippines (LCUP)** that streamlines the **student counseling and development process**.
-The system allows students to **book appointments, attend video counseling sessions, view announcements, and chat with an AI counselor when no human counselor is available.**
+The system allows students to **book appointments, attend video counseling sessions, view announcements, and chat with an AI chatbot when no human counselor is available.**

 ---